 Client-Friendly Breastfeeding Policy

 The Health Unit’s full Breastfeeding Policy is available upon request.
 Email email@example.com.

 Family Physicians can provide direct counselling in a professional, supportive atmosphere and this has a major impact on the infant feeding decisions of families.
 Because family physicians have an extended relationship with their patients before pregnancy, during pregnancy and in the postpartum, they have many opportunities to support, educate and encourage breastfeeding.

 View/download the here: Physician’s Toolkit Breastfeeding Quick Reference Guide (updated April 2022).

 Healthy Babies Healthy Children is a voluntary, free home visiting program for women and their families in the prenatal period, and women with children from birth until their transition to school.

 Healthy Babies Healthy Children program offers support in the home for every child and parent identified with challenges.
 This includes assessment, teaching, referral and service coordination.

-Renfrew County and District Health Unit’s home visiting team consists of Registered Nurses and Home Visitors.
+Renfrew County and District Health Unit’s home visiting team consists of Public Health Nurses, Social Workers and Home Visitors.
 Staff members work with clients on: